USC Trojans football: 2005

 The 2005 regular season witnessed a resuscitation of the rivalry with Notre Dame, after a last-second play in which senior quarterback Matt Leinart scored the winning touchdown with help from a controversial push from behind by running back Reggie Bush, nicknamed the "Bush Push".
 The year climaxed with a 66–19 USC defeat of cross-town rival UCLA.
-Running back Reggie Bush finished his stellar year by winning the Heisman Trophy (later returned by USC and reclaimed by the Heisman Trophy Trust considering Bush accepted improper benefits while at USC and was ineligible during the 2005 season), while Leinart finished third in the Heisman voting.
+Bush finished his stellar year by winning the Heisman Trophy (later returned by USC and reclaimed by the Heisman Trophy Trust considering Bush accepted improper benefits while at USC and was ineligible during the 2005 season), while Leinart finished third in the Heisman voting.
 Several other players also earned accolades, being named All-Americans (AP, Football Coaches, Football Writers, Walter Camp, ESPN.com, SI.com, CBS Sportsline.com, Rivals.com, Collegefootballnews.com).
 These include QB Matt Leinart, RB Reggie Bush, RB LenDale White, S Darnell Bing, OT Taitusi Lutui, OT Sam Baker, WR Dwayne Jarrett, C Ryan Kalil, OG Fred Matua, and DE Lawrence Jackson.
 Additionally, OL Winston Justice did well enough to forgo his senior year and enter the NFL draft.
 The regular season ended with two clear-cut contenders facing off in the Rose Bowl to decide the national championship.
 Both USC and Texas were 12–0 entering the game; although USC was the slight favorite, USC lost to Texas 41–38.

-As with the 2004 season, later NCAA investigations into alleged improper benefits given to Reggie Bush altered the official record of the 2005 Trojan season.
+As with the 2004 season, later NCAA investigations into alleged improper benefits given to Bush altered the official record of the 2005 Trojan season.
 All twelve wins from the 2005 season were officially vacated.
+Bush would eventually manage to have his USC statistics and 2005 Heisman Trophy reinstated.
+Despite this, anything which USC lost as a result of what the NCAA imposed against the team for the 2004 and 2005 seasons has still not been recovered, including a national title win.